pagkly/Zed/Investopedia3/Ordinary Annuity.md

 -   **Present Value of Annuity Due** = $50,000 + $50,000 x ((1 - (1 + 0.07) ^ -(5-1) / 0.07) = $219,360.

-All else being equal, [an annuity due is always worth more than an ordinary annuity](https://www.investopedia.com/retirement/calculating-present-and-future-value-of-annuities/), because the money is received earlier.
+All else being equal, [[an annuity due is always worth more than an ordinary annuity]](https://www.investopedia.com/retirement/calculating-present-and-future-value-of-annuities/), because the money is received earlier.